 Total number of credits required by program: Minimum of 44

 Students who wish to graduate from the Health Professions Program from Cedar Crest must meet the required prerequisite courses listed below, fulfill an additional year of Biology coursework, and maintain a science and overall GPA of 3.300 or above.

 Students should become familiar with the requirements of the particular professional school in which they are interested.
-The Cedar Crest courses that fulfill science and math undergraduate requirements for most health professions schools are:
+The Cedar Crest courses that fulfill undergraduate requirements for most health professions schools are:

 BIO 121 Principles of Biology I 4 credits

 BIO 122 Principles of Biology II 4 credits

 CHE 111 Chemical Principles 4 credits

 CHE 112 Chemical Equilibrium and Analysis, 4 credits

 PHY 101 Introductory College Physics I, 4 credits